QuentinJcb/QuentinJcb.github.io/btc-lstm.md

 df_candles['volume'] = df_btc.groupby(by='period')['volume'].sum().values

 ```
- ### Wait!
-Can we look closer a the data?
+ **Wait!
+Can we look closer a the data?**
  Until now we haven't said anything about the time between two succesive transactions in the csv file.
-With line of code, we can compute all the $$\delta t$$ between two transactions:
+With one single line of code, we can compute all the time steps between two transactions:
  ```python
 delta_t = df_btc['timestamp'] - df['timestamp'].shift()
 delta_t.dropna(inplace=True)